angelfor3v3r/docker-rtorrent-flood/README.md

         # replace "flood_data_path", "files_path" and "watch_path" with your own directories.
         # note that "scgi.sock" must come from your "rtorrent session" path in step #1.
-        # ... and the same for
+        # ... and "files_path" must be the same as step #1.
         volumes:
             - "/flood_data_path:/data"             # flood data
             - "/files_path:/rtorrent/files"        # rtorrent files (local path should be the same as rTorrent)